mijp1/castep-docs/docs/tutorials/NMR/Examples_3_-Alanine_and_Silicates.md

 ```

  that the chemical shift alternates consistently between 48.29 and 62.86.
-To examine why this is the case we may look at the `alinine.cell`  file in Vesta (or the `alanine.pdb` file in Materials Studio, or any other option of your choice that shows hydrogen bonding).
+To examine why this is the case we may look at the `alanine.cell`  file in Vesta (or the `alanine.pdb` file in Materials Studio, or any other option of your choice that shows hydrogen bonding).
 Similarly to [example 1](Example_1_-Ethanol.md), we will examine which atoms correspond to which environment.

  The cell and a purposely highlighted atom are shown below.